cda-tum/mqt-core/README.md

     ```commandline
     qfr_app circuit.real circuit.py
     ```
-    can be used to transcribe a circuit from `real` format to a qiskit realization
+    can be used to transcribe a circuit from `real` format to a Qiskit realization

 ### System Requirements